Haoxiqiang/kotlin-json-benchmark/README.md

 ```

 `For one-short parsing, most libraries behave like your handwriting.`

+My choice is that ordinary apps written in Java use the Gson, and those written in Kotlin use Moshi.

 You can fork the project and run the benchmark which you care.